Sport psychology: Biofeedback

 Biofeedback uses external technology to measure and make an individual aware of internal physiological processes.
 There is some evidence that physiological measures, such as heart rate or brain waves, appear to be different in elite athletes than that of the typical person.
 This is a field that should be further looked into; however, it could have beneficial implications for athletes to be able to monitor and control these physiological measures to maximize performance.

 Biofeedback has become increasingly prevalent as the field progresses.
 It has proven success in peak performance training, such as the psychophysiological preparation of athletes for high-stakes sports competitions (e.g., the Olympic games).
 In a 2015 study, athletes were subjected to stress tests and given training in biofeedback techniques.
 One year following the completion of the study, participants were contacted and asked if the techniques learned during the study were still used.
 All participants indicated that they were still using the biofeedback-psycho-regulation skills and that they believed these skills enhanced both their athletic performance and general well-being.

+Data analytics and technology

+As technology advances by the day, "biofeedback" has evolved to an advanced form of data analytic and collection.
+Digital technologies have begun to influence the topic of sport psychology by allowing for more precise measurement, monitoring of athletes' psychological and physiological states, and if there are connections to each other.
+The development of wearable devices and sensor based systems have become pocket size and discreet, commonly without the need for a cord connection, allowing for tracking of their physical parameters such as speed, distance, and power, physiological parameters such as heart rate and metabolic rate, and biomechanical parameters such as ground reaction forces and movement patterns.
+The data collected is often combined with performance metrics to support individualized and group training strategies.
+Advances in data analysis, including the use of AI and machine learning, continue to contribute to identifying changes in biomarkers (eg, heart rate [HR], HR variability [HRV], and electrodermal activity [EDA]) and can be used to objectively detect stress.
+At the same time, one of the primary ethical concerns with wearable digital health technology is data collection and storage.
+As these devices track and monitor personal health data, such as heart rate, activity levels, and sleep patterns, they collect a significant amount of personal data.
+This data is often stored in the cloud, and third-party access is granted to companies and researchers who may use this data for various purposes.
+This can lead to concerns regarding data privacy and security.